Ready to pop? Five tips that might help you have a quicker, smoother labour

 Herbal tea has long been touted to have many health benefits, and it’s no different when it comes to pregnancy and labour.
-But choose your brew wisely. red raspberry tea appears to be the best one, being said to help shorten labor, prevent pre- or post-term gestation, avoid artificial rupture of membranes, and decrease the need for a C-section or vacuum-assisted delivery.
+But choose your brew wisely.
+Red raspberry tea appears to be the best one - it's said to help shorten labour, prevents pre- or post-term gestation, avoids artificial rupture of membranes, and decreases the need for a C-section or vacuum-assisted delivery.

 That's pretty powerful for a cuppa, no?

-This tea can also according to a study help strengthen and tone the uterus, something that will also ease labour pains.
+According to a study, this tea can also help strengthen and tone the uterus, something that will also ease labour pains.
 (Experts recommend you wait until your third trimester before starting to drink it, though.)